layosh/layosh/README.md

-- 👋 Hi, I’m @layosh
+- 👋 Hi, I’m Alexey (@layosh)!
 - 👀 I’m interested in frontend development.
-- 📫 How to reach me : https://t.me/layosh_by_24 or https://www.instagram.com/alexius.brown.by/
+- 📫 How to reach me : https://t.me/layosh_by_24 or https://www.instagram.com/alexius.brown.by/ 🤓
+- 🤗 Bon chance! (fr.) 👋

 <!---
 layosh/layosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.